 This is the most important part!
 Make sure to follow proper handwashing protocol.
 Ideally, the restroom has automatic soap dispensers, automatic water faucets, and automatic paper towel dispensers.
 If not, use a paper towel to turn the faucets on and off, because someone could have touched the handle after contaminating their hands with traces of human fecal matter.

 Pro-tip: Carry hand sanitizer with you at all times.
-Soap and water are preferred, but hand sanitizer is a good backup plan.
+Soap and water are preferred, but hand sanitizer is a good

 Step 8: Dry your hands